-Charles Colson, former aide to President Nixon, served seven months in a federal prison camp for a Watergate-related offense.
+Charles Colson, former aide to U.S. President Richard Nixon, served seven months in a federal prison camp for a Watergate-related offense.
 There, he became convinced the real solution to crime is found through spiritual renewal.
 This solution grew into Prison Fellowship International, the world’s largest network of prison ministries.

 - 1983: Prison Fellowship International receives special consultative status with the Economic and Social Council of the United Nations.

-- 2012: Prison Fellowship International launches The Prisoner’s Journey and the Children of Prisoners Program.
-Colson passes away, leaving a lasting legacy.
+- 2012: Colson passes away, leaving a lasting legacy.

 - 2013: PFI launches the Children of Prisoners Program, a first-of-its kind intervention, sponsorship program for children of prisoners in Cambodia and Costa Rica.